-Right now there's a bunch of parents wishing for their kids to have presents for Christmas.
-There's also a couple people asking for warm clothes and a heater.
+Right now, there are a bunch of parents wishing for their kids to have presents for Christmas.
+There are also a couple of people asking for warm clothes and a heater.

 One place that always has needs is the Humane Society.
-They take in so many animals and most rely on donations to keep going.
+They take in so many animals, and most rely on donations to keep going.
 What I love about the Humane Society is that literally anyone can do their part to help.
-Money is their number 1 need, but there's so many other ways to donate.
-You can volunteer your time, as little or as much as you want.
+Money is their number 1 need, but there are so many other ways to donate.
+You can volunteer your time as little or as much as you want.
 You could also donate supplies.
 Blankets, food bowls, toys and collars are always in short supply.

 Here's something to think about.
-If you or someone you know recently had a pet that passed, what about donating their left over food and treats to the Humane Society?
-It's just one more way for your beloved pet to leave their special mark on this world.
+If you or someone you know recently had a pet that passed, what about donating their leftover food and treats to the Humane Society?
+It's just one more way for your beloved pet to leave a special mark on this world.

 And do you know why?

 - Volunteer your time and/or talents.
-They need committee members, event planners, translaters, office help, professional services, public speakers and wish granters
+They need committee members, event planners, translators, office help, professional services, public speakers and wish granters.

 - Donate Treasures.
-These are the common needed treasures
+These are the commonly needed treasures

 - Building Materials, Computer Equipment, Hotel Loyalty Points, Hot Tubs/Spas and Shopping Sprees